“A foolish consistency is the hobgoblin of little minds…” — Ralph Waldo Emerson

 1. Everyone says and does contradictory things.
 It’s real life.

 I’m contradictory.
-I preach about caring for the body as God’s Temple, and yet I eat more Little Debbie cakes than is wise.
+I preach about caring for the body as God’s Temple, and yet I eat more ice cream than is wise.
 I urge people to spend time in God’s Word daily, and yet I’m lazy some days and do not open the Bible.

-2. Scientists often come upon contradictory realities in their studies.
+2. Scientists often come upon contradictions in their studies.

 When astronomers discover a planet or a star not conforming to the known laws, they do not automatically dismiss it.
 They do not say, “Well, I’ve found a contradiction in the physical laws, so I’m out of here.
-Look for me at the UPS employment office.”
+Look for me at the unemployment office.”

 Instead, they wisely decide “something is going on here which we do not understand” and “there is much more to the universe than what we know.”
 They keep digging, because they know they’re about to learn something valuable.
 It’s how great discoveries are made.